Fast Cross-Validation via Sequential Testing: Fast Cross-Validation via Sequential Testing (CVST)

-Note that sequential analysis formally requires i.i.d.~variables, which might not be true for configurations which transform to a winner configuration later on, thereby changing their behavior from a flop to a top configuration.
+Note that sequential analysis formally requires i.i.d.~variables.
+In the CVST procedure both the independence of the top/flop variable and the identically distributed assumption might be violated for configurations which transform to a winner configuration later on, thereby changing their behavior from a flop to a top configuration.
 With the modeling approach taken in this step of the CVST algorithm this would amount to a change of the underlying success probability $\pi$ of the configuration.
 Thus, the assumptions of the sequential testing framework would definitely be violated.
 We accommodate for this by introducing in Section~\ref{sec:fnr} a so-called \emph{safety zone} which acts as a safeguard against prematurely dropping of a configuration.
 Note that this safety zone can be controlled by the experimenter using the parameters $\alpha_l \text{ and } \beta_l$ of the sequential test.
 If the experimenter chooses the right safety zone the underlying success probabilities of the configuration remain stable after the safety zone and, hence, again will satisfy the preconditions of the sequential testing framework.
 So by ensuring no premature drop of a configuration in the safety zone we heuristically adapt the sequential test to the potential switch of underlying success probabilities.
+To give a complete account of the assumptions of the sequential analysis we will discuss potential violations of the independence of the top/flop variables and its implication for the CVST procedure in Section~\ref{sec:theory}.

 For details of the open sequential analysis please consult \cite{wald47} or see for instance \cite{wetherill86} for a general overview of sequential testing procedures.
 Appendix~\ref{sec:SecProof} contains the necessary details needed to implement the proposed testing scheme for the CVST algorithm.